JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 In this tutorial we will create iOS and Android applications and re-use Kotlin code between them.
-Kotlin/JVM is used for Android, and Kotlin/Native is used for the iOS.
+Kotlin/JVM is used for Android, and Kotlin/Native is used for iOS.

 In this tutorial you will:
  - Create an [Android app](#creating-android-project) with Android Studio